A Variational Approximations-DIC Rubric for Parameter Estimation and Mixture Model Selection Within a Family Setting: Discussion

-In summary, we have explored an alternative Bayesian approach to the most widely used family of Gaussian mixture models: MCLUST.
-The use of variational Bayes in conjunction with the DIC for a family of mixture models is novel and lends itself nicely to further research.
-It also provides the flexibility to model complex structures, e.g., the EVV and VEE models that are not implemented in ${\tt mclust}$.
-Future work will focus on the application of variational Bayes approximations to other families of mixture models, e.g., \cite{mcnicholas08}.
+In summary, we have explored a Bayesian alternative to the most widely used family of Gaussian mixture models, i.e., the GPCM family.
+The use of variational Bayes in conjunction with the DIC for a family of mixture models is a novel idea and lends itself nicely to further research.
+Moreover, the DIC provides an alternative model selection criterion to the almost ubiquitous BIC.
+There are several possible avenues for further research, one of which is extension to the semi-supervised \citep[e.g.,][]{mcnicholas10c} or, more generally, fractionally supervised paradigm \citep[see][]{vrbik15,gallaugher19}.
+Another avenue is extension to other families of Gaussian mixture models \citep[e.g., the PGMM family of][]{mcnicholas08,mcnicholas10d} and to non-Gaussian families of mixture models \citep[e.g.,][]{vrbik14,lin14}.
+Further consideration is needed vis-\`{a}-vis the approach used to selected the model (i.e., covariance structure) in the variational Bayes approach, e.g., one could conduct a detailed comparison of VB-DIC and, \textit{inter alia}, VB-BIC.
+Finally, an analogous variational Bayes approach could be taken to parameter estimation for mixtures of matrix variate distributions \citep[see, e.g.,][]{viroli11,gallaugher18a,gallaugher18b,gallaugher19b}.